njaremko/osv/README.md

 The array-based mode is faster than the hash-based mode, so if you don't need the hash keys, use the array-based mode.

-I have yet to figure out how to get rust to accept an implementation of this as one method with different return types, so I've had to implement two methods.

 ## Installation

 Add this line to your application's Gemfile: